cockroachdb/docs/src/current/v23.2/advanced-changefeed-configuration.md

 **Default:** `3s`

 This setting controls the frequency of checkpoints for each [range]({% link {{ page.version.version }}/architecture/overview.md %}#range).
 A changefeed aggregates these checkpoints across all ranges, and once the timestamp on all the ranges advances, the changefeed can then [checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).
 As a result, the higher the value of this setting the longer it can take for a changefeed to checkpoint.
-It is important to note that a changefeed at default configuration does not checkpoint more often than once every 30 seconds.
+It is important to note that a changefeed at default configuration does not checkpoint more often than once every 30 seconds (configurable with the [`min_checkpoint_frequency`]({% link {{ page.version.version }}/create-changefeed.md %}#min-checkpoint-frequency) option).

-In clusters running large-scale workloads, increasing this setting can help to lower the potential impact of changefeeds on SQL latency.
+In clusters running large-scale workloads, increasing `kv.closed_timestamp.target_duration` can help to lower the potential impact of changefeeds on SQL latency.
 That is, an increase in the setting could lower the load on the cluster.
 This is important for workloads with tables in the TB range of data.
 However, for most workloads, we recommend leaving this setting at the default of `3s`.

 {{site.data.alerts.callout_danger}}
 Thoroughly test any adjustment in cluster settings before deploying the change in production.